 - Training Needed.
 Requires some training interaction at first to teach your pup how to use it.

 Owners of witty canines love having a toy that can finally match their doggy’s Einstein mind.

-This interactive dog toy is more difficult and designed for dogs with big brains.
+This dog toy is more difficult and designed for dogs with big brains.
 If your dog is new to puzzle toys or not especially clever, they may simple find this toy too frustrating and get annoyed.